ellacsanchez/pocket_closet/README.md

 # Pocket Closet

 Hi!
 This is my wardrobe app ;)
-I created this app to control the rampant amount of clohtes I have, and to have some semblance of organization in my wardrobe.
+I created this app to control the rampant amount of clothes I have, and to have some semblance of organization in my wardrobe 😊.
 After a user authentification, users can upload and organize clothing items, browse their wardrobe, plan outfits, and pack for trips.
 See below for more information!

 ---